Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: Comparative Analysis of Architectures

 \textbf{RQ1: Is one central IDS enough for effectively detecting all types of attacks that are performed at different locations?}

-\textbf{Motivation:} It is no doubt that RPL attacks have a varying effect on the traffic and on the nodes of the network.
-Depending on their characteristics as well as the position of the attacker node with respect to the root node and the ID node, these attacks can harm a very limited scale (e.g., DIS flooding) or, if not the entire, a very large portion of the network (e.g., increased version).
-Therefore, prior to the development of a detection system in a central IDS architecture, it is undeniably important to investigate the best, or at least close to the optimal, position of the ID node with respect to the position of the attacker node in the network and the attack type.
+\textbf{Motivation:} RPL attacks have a varying effect on network traffic and nodes.
+Depending on their characteristics as well as the position of the attacker node with respect to the root node and the ID node, these attacks can harm a very limited scale or, if not the entire, a very large portion of the network.
+Therefore, prior to the development of a detection system in a central IDS architecture, it is certainly important to study the optimal or at least near-optimal position of the ID node relative to the location of the attacker node in the network for the types of attacks that the system may be subject to.
 Here, we evaluate the position of the ID node as a function of the distance from the root node and the attacker node for each routing attack.
 We believe that this attempt will give an important insight to network security practitioners on the optimal placement of IDS when developing a security solution in the central architecture.

 \textbf{Method:} In order to reach this goal, we have conducted a massive experiment in which a great number of network scenarios are generated based on the CIDwL architecture.
 Here, we adopt a strategy to enroll a single node as the ID node and another node as the attacker node.
 As stated earlier, we used the grid topology shown in Figure~\ref{fig:topology} in the experiments.
-From this topology, we selected a node from each DODAG level and set them to the attacker node.
+From this topology, we select a node from each DODAG level and set them to the attacker node.
 Therefore, given in order of DODAG level, the nodes 5, 2, 11, 20, 13, 22, 19, 28, and 29 are taken as an alternative to attacker node (they are represented by the dashed line in the figure).
 As for the ID nodes, there are 30 nodes (from node 0 to node 29) that can be an alternative to the ID node.
 For each attack type, we take the combination of all the alternatives of the node selection cases to generate the scenarios in the experiment; therefore, 1,827 network scenarios are generated in total.
 It is worth stating here that the occurrences in the combination where the IDS and attacker nodes point to the same node are excluded.

 \textbf{Results:} The detection accuracy is taken into account to evaluate the performance of IDS under the CIGwL architecture.
 These detection performances are individually shown for each attack with a heat map given in Figure~\ref{fig:ids_performance_standalone}.
 In the figure, the x- and y-axes represent the positions of the attacker and the ID nodes in the topology, respectively.
 Therefore, the upper-left and lower-right parts of the maps simply represent the regions in which both the attacker and the ID nodes are closest and farthest to the root node, respectively; the major diagonal part, however, represents that the ID node is only a few hops away from the attacker node (or vice versa).
 Beware that the detection performances of the scenarios where the position of ID node and attacker represents the same node (e.g., node 5) are evaluated as `\textit{0.0 accuracy}' in the heat maps because they are not studied.
 So, they can be ignored in the figure.